MisuStefanLeonard/hotelbooking-system/README.md

 	>>>>>> things to ADD ( maybe in future) ----> To disconnect automatically from the account in a  timespan of 30 minutes
 					        ----> Hotel recensions
+	     					----> Showing hotels from the selected city based on the money input
 					        ----> ......

      >>>>>> Tried learning some c++ and I thought this project would get maybe to beginner to medium